-The appellant administers the DSS program at [appellant's installation].
-DSS is a set of programs that uses relational databases to provide clinical and financial decision information that enables managers to improve the tracking of supplies and services provided and their costs.
-DSS has been implemented throughout the DVA healthcare systems.
-The appellant's position serves as the DSS clinical workload and resource specialist at the [appellant's installation] with responsibility for the DSS Patient Database Management which includes the following modules: Department Cost Manager, Daily Cost and Resource Profiler, and Clinical Case Manager.
+The appellant participates in administering the DSS at the [appellant's organization].
+The DSS is a set of programs that uses regional and national databases to provide clinical, financial, and workload information that enables managers to monitor and improve the tracking of supplies, services, workload, patients and costs.
+DSS has been implemented throughout the VA healthcare systems, with the [appellant's organization] one of the last to implement it.